zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

-#### Set the Audio Session Operation Restriction (setAudioSessionOperationRestriction)
+#### Sets the Audio Session Operational Restriction (setAudioSessionOperationRestriction)

 ```
 - (void)setAudioSessionOperationRestriction:(AgoraAudioSessionOperationRestriction)restriction;
 ```

 The SDK and the app can both configure the audio session by default.
 The app may occassionally use other applications or third-party components to manipulate the audio session and restrict the SDK from doing so.
-This API allows the app to restrict the SDK’s manipulation of the audio session.
+This method allows the app to restrict the SDK’s manipulation of the audio session.

 > -   You can call this method before or after joining the channel.
 > -   This method restricts the SDK’s manipulation of the audio session.
 Any operation to the audio session relies solely on the app, other applications, or third-party components.